Vaishnavi8055/FullStack-1_2020/README.md

-# FullStack-1_Assignments
+# FullStack-1_2020
-FullStack-1_Assignments is a Repository with a simple structure of HTML code
+FullStack-1_2020 is a repository contains HTML , CSS Web-Pages.